Rcoder1/Employee_attrition/README.md

 Employee_Attrition
 ==============================

-The purpose of this project is to analyze the data obtained from the Human Resources Department of IBM, determine the factors that influence employees to leave IBM, and build a prediction model to predict % employee attrition.
+The goal of this project is to study information from IBM's HR Department, figure out why employees are leaving, and build a model to predict how many more might leave.

-This project will help IBM’s HR Department and employers by providing an in-depth analysis to identify what types of employees are choosing to leave, and determining which employees are at risk to leave next.
-Predicting employee attrition before it happens will allow organization employers and managers to develop strategies to minimize employee attrition rates and motivate employees to stay in their jobs.
-This project can also help determine the underlying factors and insights important for employee retention.
+By doing this, IBM can understand which employees are leaving and who might leave next.
+Predicting this beforehand helps IBM find ways to keep employees happy and prevent them from leaving.
+This project also helps IBM learn what keeps employees satisfied and motivated to stay in their jobs.

 Project Organization